8-11 Mechanical Seal design, operation, and maintenance practices that cause seal, pump and bearing problems

 - The lapped faces open.

 - A seal component becomes damaged.

-In the following paragraphs we will learn how these failures can
+In the following paragraphs we will learn how these failures can be separated into:

 - Design problems.

 - Maintenance problems.

 These individual subjects have been discussed in other sections of this Technical Series.
 The purpose of this paper is to give you an overview of the subject, and assist you in your troubleshooting function.

 - Wrong carbon or hard face selected.
 The material is not compatible with the fluid you are sealing, and the cleaner or solvent used to clean or flush the system.

 - The face cross section is too narrow causing temperature or pressure distortion problems.